Skip to content

 The job creator automatically approves the job.

-Screenshot of the workspace policies page
+Screenshot of the new workspace policies page

 2. (Analytics and ML workspaces only) Choose your job run policy, that is, choose who has permission to run jobs.
 Your options include: